-Gwalior, a historical city in northern Indian State, Madhya Pradesh, cannot be just laid down in words and pictures.
+Gwalior, a historical city in the northern Indian State of Madhya Pradesh, cannot be just laid down in words and pictures.
 Gwalior is definitely something you should see with your own eyes.
 Gwalior is a popular tourist attraction and one of the most beautiful cities in Madhya Pradesh.
 It is best known for its imposing hilltop fort, magnificent palaces, and ancient temples.

 And if you are still looking for a reason to visit this beautiful city then here I am going to give you not one but nine reasons why you should visit Gwalior once in your lifetime.
-In my earlier post, I told you about the Best Couple Friendly Places in Gwalior, and in my today’s post, I am going to tell you why you should visit Gwalior once in your life.
+In my earlier post, I told you about the Best Couple Friendly Places in Gwalior, and in today’s post, I am going to tell you why you should visit Gwalior once in your life.